acoustics-code-salford/.github/profile/README.md

 If you are new to GitHub and git, check out [how to make repositories](https://docs.github.com/en/get-started/quickstart/create-a-repo) and [how to get them on your local machine](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 You may also want to [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) from here for your own projects.

 The above guidelines are preliminary and subject to change.
-Please get in contact if you are part of the Salford Acoustics an want to contribute.
+Please get in contact if you are part of the Salford Acoustics and want to contribute.

 Salford Acoustics March 2023